An open call for journalism on Asian immigrant and Muslim communities

 The Margins seeks pitches and submissions to Open City, its journalism section devoted to chronicling the pulse of Asian America.
 Through articles, features, interviews, and profiles, Open City covers Asian immigrant and Muslim communities with an emphasis on social, racial, and gender justice issues.

-Since its inception in 2010, Open City has told the lived stories of Asian communities in the boroughs of New York City.
-Starting in 2025, we are expanding our coverages to cities and towns all over the United States.
+While Open City previously focused on the lived stories of Asian communities in the boroughs of New York City, we are now eager to accept pitches about communities in cities and towns all over the United States.
+We also welcome internationally reported stories.

-We welcome shoeleather reporting, hybrid essays, personality and place profiles, features, narrative storytelling, and … you get the drift.
+We are looking for shoeleather reporting, hybrid essays, personality and place profiles, features, narrative storytelling, and more.

 We pay all writers and translators.
 Please refer to our rate sheet for more details.

-Send pitches of no more than 500 words to Noel Pangilinan, senior editor, at opencity@aaww.org.
+Send your pitch of no more than 500 words to opencity@aaww.org.
 Write “Pitch” or “Submission” in the email subject line.
 If you can, add a headline to the subject line.
+Do not submit multiple pitches or pieces.

 All pitches should include a: